Nashua Drug Possession Lawyer

 - Second or subsequent Class A Felony: Subsequent offenses for similar charges may result in up to fifteen years in prison and up to $50,000 in fines.

-With a skilled attorney on your case, you can build a secure defense against the prosecution’s evidence or any invalid information that your attorney may easily dispute with an experienced and dedicated attorney.
-Depending on the charges and circumstances of your case, a legal defense may help you get charges dropped or lesser penalties.
+With a skilled Nashua drug possession attorney on your case, you can build a secure defense against the prosecution’s evidence or any invalid information that your drug possession attorney may easily dispute.
+Depending on the charges and circumstances of your case, a Nashua drug possession lawyer may help you get charges dropped or lesser penalties.

 Defenses Against Drug-Related Charges